robert-710/WCUPA-Degree-Visualizer-CSC-402/README.md

 1. **Clone the Repository:**
    First, clone the repository to your local machine:
-   **Note:** If you haven't set up your SSH key with GitHub yet, or if you don't have access, please send your public SSH key to the repo owner (Tobyn Sitar) so it can be added to the repo.
+   **Note:** If you haven't set up your SSH key with GitHub yet, or if you don't have access, please send your public SSH key to the repo maintainer (Tobyn Sitar) so it can be added to the repo.

    ```bash
    git clone git@github.com:YourUsername/YourRepository.git